Pen yr Helgi Du

 It lies on the south-eastern flanks of Carnedd Llewelyn, and is linked to Carnedd Llewelyn over the col of Bwlch Eryl Farchog, a knife-edge ridge over the cliffs of Craig Yr Ysfa.

-From here the walker can drop down into Cwm Eigiau to the east or to the Ffynnon Llugwy reservoir to the south.
-Continuing over Pen yr Helgi Du to the east you will reach the even more beautifully named Pen Llithrig y Wrach (the slippery peak of the witch).
+Cwm Eigiau lies to the east and the Ffynnon Llugwy reservoir to the south.
+To the east of Pen yr Helgi Du is Pen Llithrig y Wrach (the slippery peak of the witch).